cllns/micrograd-rb/README.md

 I know Ruby best (and enjoy writing it the most), so it was the obvious choice.

 ## Approach
-I implemented it in **idiomatic** Ruby: I didn't just copy the Python and adapt the syntax directly
+I implemented it in **idiomatic** Ruby: I didn't just copy the Python and adapt the syntax directly:
 * I used bang methods, e.g. `Value#backward!`, since in Ruby we use that to signify that we're mutating the object in-place.
 * I leveraged methods on Enumerable instead of using loops (since we don't have list comprehension in Ruby)
+* I changed expanded short variable/parameter names to be unabbreviated in most cases
 * I used symbol keys, of course
 * I used keyword args in most cases
 * I extracted `Visualizer` and `TopoGraph` classes, instead of encapsulating that logic within `Value`.